End-to-End Conformal Calibration for Optimization Under Uncertainty

 \subsection{Baseline methods}

 We implemented several ``estimate-then-optimize'' (ETO) baselines, listed below, to compare against our end-to-end (E2E) method.
-These two-stage ETO baselines are trained using task-agnostic losses such as pinball loss or negative log-likelihood, with conformal calibration applied after training to satisfy marginal coverage and ensure fair comparison against our E2E method.
+These two-stage ETO baselines are trained using task-agnostic losses such as pinball loss or negative log-likelihood (NLL).
+To ensure a fair comparison against our E2E method, we also apply conformal calibration to each ETO method after training to satisfy coverage.